 - If you decide to change jobs, you are responsible for notifying your current employer well in advance of your scheduled return date.

-- If you are permanently or temporarily laid off, notify your program coordinator immediately.
+- If you are permanently or temporarily laid off, notify your career services coordinator immediately.

 - Most departments require you to prepare a Work Report or Application for Co-op Credit form for each work period.
-Your department or program coordinator will provide forms or instructions.
+Your department or career services coordinator will provide forms or instructions.
 These forms must be completed and submitted by the due date to receive co-op credit.

 Federal law now requires all employers to check identity.
 When students report to work they should have at least the following: